-- (i) The validity period is calculated from the bid closure date and bids shall remain in force and binding for a period as indicated in the invitation to bid and the bid documents, subject to any other applicable legislation and instructions from the National Treasury for specific types of procurement. - (ii) The -period -of -validity -may- be -extended -by- the- relevant - (ii) Executive ManagerDirector, provided that the original bid validity period has not expired and that all bidders are given an opportunity to extend such period. - (iii) Any such extension shall be agreed to by a bidder in writing. - Bidders who fail to respond to such a request before the validity of their bid expires, or who decline such a request shall not be considered further in the bid evaluation process. - (iv) All bidders who indicated the acceptance of the extension of the bid validity period, bids will be considered for evaluation purposes. - (v) To cater for a possible objection or complaint in terms of paragraph 49 of this policy or an appeal in terms of section 62 of the Municipal Systems Act, the official responsible for the bid must ensure that all bidders are requested to extend the validity of their bids where necessary in order to ensure that the bids are valid throughout the objection, complaint or appeal period. - (vi) If the validity of all bids expired without it being awarded within the bid validity period, including any extensions thereof allowable in terms of applicable legislation, the bid must be cancelled and published in the same media in which the original bid invitation appeared.

-(vii) All bidders must be notified in writing of the cancellation of a bid in terms of subparagraph (vi) above.
+- (i) The validity period is calculated from the bid closure date and bids shall remain in force and binding for a period of six (6) months as indicated in the invitation to bid and the bid documents, subject to any other applicable legislation and instructions from the National Treasury for specific types of procurement. - (ii) The period of validity may be extended by the SCM Department, provided that the original bid validity period has not expired and that all bidders are given an opportunity to extend such period. - (iii) Any such extension shall be agreed to by a bidder in writing. - Bidders who fail to respond to such a request before the validity of their bid expires, or who decline such a request shall not be considered further in the bid evaluation process. - (iv) All bidders who indicated the acceptance of the extension of the bid validity period, bids will be considered for evaluation purposes. - (v) If the validity of all bids expired without it being awarded within the bid validity period, including any extensions thereof allowable in terms of applicable legislation, the bid must be cancelled and published in the same media in which the original bid invitation appeared. - (vi) All bidders must be notified in writing of the cancellation of a bid.